 It is a legal requirement for EU countries to compile their national accounts’ statistics in accordance with the 2010 European System of Accounts: ESA 2010, and the UK National Accounts are produced by Office for National Statistics (ONS) on this basis.
 The UK also publishes monthly public sector finance statistics that are based on the concepts, definitions and classifications of national accounts.

 In the UK, the government has also decided to base its fiscal policy framework on the national accounts.
-The government’s objectives for fiscal policy are set out in the Charter for Budget Responsibility.
-These are achieved through the government’s fiscal mandate and are dependent on national accounts’ definitions and classifications.
-It follows from this that national accounts classification decisions not only impact economic statistics produced by ONS but have a much wider impact, including impacts on government budgeting, fiscal targets and the accounting regime for classified units.
+The government's objectives for fiscal policy are set out in the Charter for Budget Responsibility.
+These are achieved through the government's fiscal mandate and are dependent on national accounts' definitions and classifications.
+It follows from this, that economic statistics classification decisions not only impact economic statistics produced by the ONS, but have a much wider impact.
+These include impacts on government budgeting, fiscal targets and the accounting regime for classified units.

 There is particular political significance around statistics on public borrowing and debt in both domestic and international arenas.
 For example, HM Treasury’s fiscal mandate is based upon the national accounts concept of net borrowing, while in the EU statistics based on ESA 2010 are used in the Maastricht Treaty measures of government debt and deficit, where they determine the convergence criteria for monetary union for non-members and performance against the Stability and Growth Pact for Eurozone members.

-Although national accounts classification decisions have wide relevance within government, it should be made clear that ESA 2010 does not allow for consideration of political or commercial significance when making classification decisions and that as an independent statistics office, ONS ensures that classification decisions are robust and fully consistent with the rules of ESA 2010 and additional relevant statistical guidance.Nôl i'r tabl cynnwys
+Although economic statistics classification decisions have wide relevance within government, it should be made clear that ESA 2010 does not allow for consideration of political or commercial significance when making classification decisions and that as an independent statistics office, ONS ensures that classification decisions are robust and fully consistent with the rules of ESA 2010 and additional relevant statistical guidance.Nôl i'r tabl cynnwys

 The international statistical manuals provide the broad framework and principles for classifying units and the transactions they engage in.
 These include: